 - Is the messaging professional and compliant?
 (Avoid sensational, medical-style promises.)

-The right adult gummy vitamin is the one that’s engineered to stay stable, uniform, and on-label through shelf life-while still being enjoyable to take.
-When you evaluate gummies through the manufacturing lens-formula fit, moisture control, dose uniformity, and packaging-you’ll make a much better pick than relying on front-label marketing alone.
+The right adult gummy vitamin is the one engineered to stay stable, uniform, and on-label through shelf life—while still being enjoyable to take.
+When you evaluate gummies through the manufacturing lens—formula fit, moisture control, dose uniformity, and packaging—you'll make a much better pick than relying on front-label marketing alone.